Home>Health Hub>Gut Health>Recipes>Kefir Berry Smoothie

 10/02/2024

 Great for breakfast or as a snack during the day, this smoothie is packed with goodness.
 If you have a sweet tooth, feel free to add a teaspoon of honey to taste.
-This recipe makes 4 servings, so this delicious smoothie can be meal prepped for easy low FODMAP weekday breakfasts.
+This recipe makes 4 servings, so this delicious smoothie can be meal prepped for easy weekday breakfasts.

 Kefir Berry Smoothie